 If so, take charge of the situation!
 You will soon start to soar in your dreams...

 You have a unique understanding of the world around you.
-As you grew up, your subconscious learned about friendship, love, loneliness and betrayal.
+As you grew up, your unconscious learned about friendship, love, loneliness and betrayal.
 It made up rules about every human emotion and how you should feel about life.
 These "rules" are reflected in your dreams each night.
 They are yours and yours alone.

 So don't rely on dream dictionaries exclusively, because there is no way that your mind conforms to all the same "dream rules" set by the author.

 However, dream dictionaries can provide some value based on the fact that we have all grown up in the same culture, the same era, and we are all human.
-So it's no coincidence that we can make similar conclusions about life, subconsciously, and a dream dictionary makes a good starting point for the translation.
+So it's no coincidence that we can make similar conclusions about life, unconsciously, and a dream dictionary makes a good starting point for the translation.

 Cloud Nine: A Dreamer's Dictionary is a comprehensive dream dictionary for beginners, which provides thousands of dream symbols and definitions to help you translate your dreams.
 It also teaches you how to identify dream symbols, remember more dreams, gain insights from nightmares and invoke healing dreams.

 Dream interpretation is not essential to lucid dreaming but the two concepts do tend to go hand-in-hand.
-Getting to know your own subconscious mind better is also a key element of lucid dreaming - and it will help you master trickier aspects of dream control in the sometimes bizarre backyard of your mind.
+Getting to know your own unconscious mind better is also a key element of lucid dreaming - and it will help you master trickier aspects of dream control in the sometimes bizarre backyard of your mind.